bentomhall/nih-system/spells/SpellsA-G.md

 A creature you touch regains a number of hit points equal to 1d8 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.

-**_Overcast._** When you cast this spell using a spell slot of 2nd level or higher, the healing increases by 1d8 for each slot level above 1st.
+**_Overcast._** When you cast this spell using more than 2 AET, the healing increases by 1d8 for every additional AET spent, up to a maximum of 12d8 + your spellcasting ability modifier.

 ### Spells (D)